sadiqshittu/sadiqshittu.github.io/_pages/about.md

   - /about.html
 ---

-Historically, the challenge was simply protecting data.
-Today, cryptography provides the maths for security, but ["cryptography turns a security problem into a key management problem."](https://www.aumasson.jp/murphy.html)

-As a doctoral student at the University of Tennessee's [USER Lab](https://userlab.utk.edu/), advised by [Dr. Scott Ruoti](https://userlab.utk.edu/scott-ruoti), I study various systems incorporating key management, with the goal of identifying generalizable principles for designing future usable and secure key management systems.
-Currently, I am focusing on two domains:
+I am a second-year doctoral student at the University of Tennessee’s [USER Lab](https://userlab.utk.edu/), advised by [Dr. Scott Ruoti](https://userlab.utk.edu/scott-ruoti).
+My research focuses on key management across various systems, aiming to uncover generalizable design principles for secure and usable cryptographic architectures.
+Currently, my work centers on:

-* **Git Commit Signing (Software Supply Chain Security):** I explore how developers use cryptographic keys to establish code provenance in Git.
-By measuring current adoption, understanding the usability challenges developers face, and learning from successful adopters, I am building user-friendly tools to make commit signing easier for everyone.
+* **Git Commit Signing (Software Supply Chain Security):** Exploring how developers use cryptographic keys to establish code provenance in Git.
+By measuring adoption rates, identifying usability barriers, and analyzing successful workflows, I am developing user-friendly tools to streamline commit signing.

-* **mTLS (Decentralized Authentication):** I investigate what happens when users are tasked with directly managing their own certificates for TLS authentication.
+* **mTLS (Decentralized Authentication):** Investigating the key management challenges that emerge when users are tasked with directly managing their own credentials for TLS authentication.

 # <i class="fas fa-fw fa-star"></i> Highlights